-Even before COVID19 there was a profound correlation between social isolation and the negative impact to the health and wellbeing for our older community.
+Even before COVID19, there was a profound correlation between social isolation and the negative impact on the health and wellbeing of our older community.

-A research paper published by the National Institute on Aging (April 23 2019), reported that many of the following chronic health conditions are intensified or are a direct result of social isolation and chronic loneliness, including depression, anxiety, increased falls, cognitive decline, heart disease, obesity, weakened immune systems, Alzheimer’s, general dissatisfaction with life, and suicide.
+A research paper published by the National Institute on Aging (April 23, 2019), reported that many of the following chronic health conditions are intensified or are a direct result of social isolation and chronic loneliness, including depression, anxiety, increased falls, cognitive decline, heart disease, obesity, weakened immune systems, Alzheimer’s, general dissatisfaction with life, and suicide.

 That losing a sense of connection and community changes a person’s perception of the world.